-It may sometimes happen that when you delete files from Windows 10 and empty the Recycle bin, it may reappear in the Recycle Bin again.
-It is a straight forward case of a corrupted Recycle Bin folder.
-While it may not sound like a big deal, unless files are not removed from the bin, their space is not released.
+It may sometimes happen that when you delete files from Windows 11/10 and empty the Recycle bin, they may reappear in the Recycle Bin, Desktop or Explorer again.
+It could be a straightforward case of a corrupted Recycle Bin folder in some cases.
+While it may not sound like a big deal, their space is not released unless files are removed from the bin.
 In this post, we will share how you can resolve the issue.

-Deleted files keep coming back in Recycle Bin
+Deleted files keep coming back in Windows 11

 There is no reason why the Recycle Bin folder would get corrupt, but the system files tend to get corrupt all the time (hence we have the DISM and SFC tools).